 Another factor that affects the duration is the treatment planning and the force that is applied to your teeth.

-Generally, braces may take 6-8 months to close a gap from a tooth extraction that’s done for orthodontic purposes.
-However, you need almost 12 to 18 months to fix all malocclusion of your teeth and correct the bite properly.
 But, you need to know that braces may not be useful for any type of gaps from a tooth extraction.

+This is because if you move a tooth in that gap, another gap will appear behind it.
 So, someone has to be clear about the purpose of moving a tooth.

 Another important problem is missing a permanent tooth in the mouth.
 Sometimes, one or more permanent teeth may not erupt due to many reasons.

-Even if your dentist moves your teeth, your occlusion or bite between upper and lower teeth will not be normal.
+Even if your dentist moves your teeth, your occlusion or bite between your upper and lower teeth will not be normal.

 This may be beneficial when you have crowded teeth.
+By moving your teeth, the gaps between them can be closed.

 Braces are a great choice to close a gap left by a supernumerary or an extra tooth between upper front teeth after its removal.
 But, when you have a gap from a missing permanent incisor due to an accident or injury, braces may not be helpful to close that space.